aadm/aadm.github.io/_posts/2012-07-10-weekly-snaps-1.md

 ***

 These first three shots were taken last Sunday when I had probably the last hike in the mountains just me and me wife.
 Very soon there will be a third little one joining us.
-By the way, our little one is still un-named so we welcome any suggestion on the name.
+By the way, our little one is still un-named so we welcome any suggestion on how to call her.

 <a href="http://www.flickr.com/photos/aadm/7539194536/" title="_D7K4641 by aadm, on Flickr"><img src="http://farm8.staticflickr.com/7131/7539194536_669029689a_z.jpg" width="424" height="640" alt="_D7K4641"></a>